-All documents and forms must be completed and received by the Centre for Distance Education on or before January 31 for consideration of a program start as indicated on the Doctor of Education in Distance Education (EdD) Academic Schedule.
+All documents and forms must be completed and received by the Faculty of Humanities and Social Sciences Distance Education office on or before January 31 for consideration of a program start as indicated on the Doctor of Education in Distance Education (EdD) Academic Schedule.

 Applications will be reviewed by an Admissions Committee.
 Selection will be based on the applicant’s previous academic record, research track record, ability to participate in scholarly studies and conduct research independently at a distance.
 A telephone interview may be required to complete the selection process; if required, the Admissions Committee will contact the applicant to make arrangements.